 Walk in groups of three or more, especially after dark.
-If that’s not possible, use the campus bus system or the safety escort services provided by DPS.
-Either a Centro bus (see the Parking and Transit Services website for shuttle schedules), the Shuttle-U-Home van, or a Safety Marshal will get you home safely.
+If that’s not possible, use the campus bus system or the safety escort services provided by Parking and Transportation Services (PTS).
+Either a campus shuttle or the PTS shuttle escort services will get you home safely.

 More safety tips:

 - Download the Orange Safe app, which acts as a “mobile blue light” that allows users to connect with the Emergency Communications Center at the touch of a button.